 - Research the average delivery time: Visit the China Post and find your country in the "Delivery time for the carrier China Post" section.
 This will provide you with an average delivery time.
 However, remember this is an average, and some packages may take longer.

-- Consider requesting compensation: If your delivery time has significantly exceeded the average, consider asking for compensation from the online store.
+- Consider requesting compensation: If your delivery time has significantly exceeded the average, ask for compensation from the online store.
 If the process is delayed, you may need to contact your payment system or bank to cancel the transaction and receive a refund.

-While it can be frustrating not knowing the exact location of your parcel, patience is key.
+While not knowing the exact location of your parcel can be frustrating, patience is vital.
 Delays and lost packages are not the norm, and by following these steps, you can better understand your package's situation and make informed decisions.
 In the future, could you consider choosing a parcel service with tracking capabilities to avoid similar problems?

 Why isn't my package from China being tracked by the USPS?